Whale: Whale fall

 Upon death, whale carcasses fall to the deep ocean and provide a substantial habitat for marine life.
 Evidence of whale falls in present-day and fossil records shows that deep sea whale falls support a rich assemblage of creatures, with a global diversity of 407 species, comparable to other neritic biodiversity hotspots, such as cold seeps and hydrothermal vents.

-Deterioration of whale carcasses happens though a series of three stages.
+Deterioration of whale carcasses happens through a series of three stages.
 Initially, moving organisms such as sharks and hagfish, scavenge the soft tissues at a rapid rate over a period of months, and as long as two years.
 This is followed by the colonization of bones and surrounding sediments (which contain organic matter) by enrichment opportunists, such as crustaceans and polychaetes, throughout a period of years.
 Finally, sulfophilic bacteria reduce the bones releasing hydrogen sulfide enabling the growth of chemoautotrophic organisms, which in turn, support other organisms such as mussels, clams, limpets, and sea snails.
 This stage may last for decades and supports a rich assemblage of species, averaging 185 species per site.